-On the engagement level, there is one useful trick that you can apply to keep all learners engaged.
+There is one useful trick that you can apply to keep all learners engaged on the engagement level.
 During communication and discussions, take note of active students.

 There are most likely to be students who don’t interact at all.
 To make the learning in the virtual classroom effective, you have to bring them into the discussion.

 The only thing that you can do is to address them directly.
 You can smooth their way into the conversation by asking some easy questions.
 Help them build confidence to embrace digital communication and take an active role in remote learning.